19XX: The War Against Destiny

-19XX: The War Against Destiny is a vertical scrolling shooter arcade game released by Capcom in 1995.
-The story takes place before a fictional 20th century war as a lone pilot tries to defeat an entire army and evil organization from starting another World War, which soon escalates to a nuclear apocalypse.
+19XX: The War Against Destiny is a vertically scrolling shooter video game developed and published by Capcom for arcades.
+The story takes place before a fictional 20th-century war as a lone pilot tries to defeat an entire army and evil organization from starting another World War, which soon escalates to a nuclear apocalypse.

-This game is the fourth in a series of World War II vertical shooters published by Capcom, and is the last game in the series developed by Capcom.
-The previous games in the series 1942, 1943: The Battle of Midway, and 1941: Counter Attack are on the original Capcom System or CPS-1 hardware and were released from 1984–1990.
-The CPS-2 platform allows for an art style different from that of previous games.
+This game is the fourth in a series of World War II vertical shooters published by Capcom, and is the last game in the series to be developed directly by Capcom.
+The first game in the series, 1942, is on the Capcom Z80 platform, while the next two, 1943: The Battle of Midway, and 1941: Counter Attack run on the Capcom Commando and CPS-1 hardware respectively.
+These were released from 1984 to 1990.
+The CPS-2 platform allows 19XX to have an art style different from that of previous games.
 It is followed by 1944: The Loop Master in 2000.

 Gameplay

 The player selects one of three different planes, each with different ratings in speed, power, and the strength of their homing attack.
 When flying through the stages, three primary weapons can be used by picking up their respective items, to fire either spreading vulcan bullets, straight-firing lasers, or multi-directional missiles.
 By holding button 1, the player can charge a blaster shot.
-If this shot hits a large enemy, the player will automatically lock on to that enemy, and can fire fast homing laser shots to damage it further.
+If this shot hits a large enemy, the player will automatically lock on to that enemy, and can fire fast-homing laser shots to damage it further.
 There is a supply of smart bombs which can be used to clear away the majority of enemies and their projectiles from the screen.
 Smart bombs can also be charged up, and each level of charge yields a different effect.
 If the player is shot down while charging up a bomb, the bomb does not go off.

 At the end of every level, the player receives additional points for the number of bombs held in stock, a rank increase of 1-5 for the percentage of enemies destroyed, a grade for the time it took to defeat the boss, and a bonus for every medal collected which is multiplied by the rank.
 After beating the last level, the player also gets a large bonus for the number of lives they have remaining.